hottwaj/django-snippets/README.md

     `list_display = ('id', ('amount', '{:.2f} EUR'), ('interest', '{:.2%}'))`
   - a PercentField that stores percentages on 0-1 scale but displays them in admin as 0-100% with a '%' suffix
   - tweaks for inputs that display a given prefix/suffix (e.g. '%' or 'GBP')
-  - a method for automatically generating most admin model classes, using mixins on models where necessary to overide features
+  - `build_admin_models`: a method for automatically generating most admin model classes, using mixins on models where necessary to overide features
-  - a Next/Previous button for viewing models (use NextPreviousMixin in your model base classes)
+  - a Next/Previous button for viewing models (use NextPreviousAdminMixin - used automatically if you use `build_admin_models`)

 - For Django Models:
   - a "at least one not null" Mixin for model clean form